 Q. What is the difference between DUI and OVWI and DWI?

 There is no difference.
-Indiana called drunk driving “Operating a Vehicle While Intoxicated” (OVWI).
-The most common term is DUI (which stands for “Driving Under the Influence”).
+Indiana calls drunk driving “Operating a Vehicle While Intoxicated” (OVWI).
+The most common term across the United States is DUI (which stands for “Driving Under the Influence”).
 Some people also call drunk driving DWI (which stands for “Driving While Intoxicated”).
-Indiana’s OVWI statute is broader than DUI and DUI and all three terms are often used to refer to the same thing.
+Indiana’s OVWI statute is broader than DUI and DWI.
+All three terms are used interchangeably.

 Q. Is this going to hurt my career?

 Maybe.
 Indiana is an employment at will state, so being arrested for a DUI is not good.
 Additionally, doctors, lawyers, nurses, teachers, truck drivers or anyone with a professional license are at an increased risk of facing serious career consequences.

 No matter what you do for a living, there are certain things that can be done now that will help.
 And if you have a professional license, there are certain things you must do now.

 Q. How do I choose the right attorney for my case?

 Just because a person is an attorney does not mean they are qualified to handle your DUI / OVWI case.
 Simply “practicing” criminal defense does not mean an attorney is qualified to handle your DUI / OVWI case.
 DUI/ OVWI cases are extremely technical, involving not only the facts and the law, but also science.
 Please be sure that the attorney who represents you does not do a few DUI / OVWIs on the side.
 Have them show you their credentials.
 Have them show you the DUI / OVWI specific training they have completed.